gt-crnch-rg/rg-publications/README.md

-# rg-publications
+# CRNCH Rogues Gallery Publications
 Publications and Presentations **about** the CRNCH Rogues Gallery.
 For publications that **use** Rogues Gallery resources, please see our main project webpage [here](https://crnch-rg.cc.gatech.edu/crnch-rg-publications/).

+**Funding Acknowledgment**: The Rogues Gallery is funded in part by the NSF CISE Community Research Infrastructure (CCRI) program under Grant #2016701, “CCRI: Medium: Rogues Gallery: A Community Research Infrastructure for Post-Moore Computing” and is part of the larger CCRI Virtual Organization (CCRI-VO) effort.

 All conference proceedings are published here in pre-print format and are provided for personal use by the authors.
 All other copyrights remind with their respective owners.